 First, create an empty container

-div with a unique id in your payment form and a Submit button to trigger the payment request.
+div with a unique id in your payment form.
 Ensure that the payment form only contains one Element with this unique id.
 Airwallex inserts an iframe into this

 When the payment form has loaded, call

 createElement(type, options) by specifying the Element type as